Shuffle/Shuffle-docs/docs/terms_of_service.md

 3. Clarifications & Disclaimers.
 THE LIABILITIES LIMITED BY THIS ARTICLE APPLY: (a) TO LIABILITY FOR NEGLIGENCE; (b) REGARDLESS OF THE FORM OF ACTION, WHETHER IN CONTRACT, TORT, STRICT PRODUCT LIABILITY, OR OTHERWISE; (c) EVEN IF SHUFFLE IS ADVISED IN ADVANCE OF THE POSSIBILITY OF THE DAMAGES IN QUESTION AND EVEN IF SUCH DAMAGES WERE FORESEEABLE; AND (d) EVEN IF CUSTOMER’S REMEDIES FAIL OF THEIR ESSENTIAL PURPOSE.
 If applicable law limits the application of the provisions of this Article, Shuffle’s liability will be limited to the maximum extent permissible.
 For the avoidance of doubt, Shuffle’s liability limits and other rights set forth in this Article apply likewise to Shuffle’s affiliates, licensors, suppliers, partners, advertisers, agents, sponsors, directors, officers, employees, consultants, and other representatives.

 ## Term and Termination

 1. Term.
 The term of this Agreement (the “Term”) shall commence on the Effective Date and continue for the initial term selected by the Customer in the online registration process or as specified in a Customer Order, if any.
 Following its expiration, the Term will renew for successive terms equal to the initial term specified in the Customer Order, unless either party refuses such renewal by written notice to the other party 30 or more days before the renewal date.
+In the event the agreed requirements for the software are unfulfilled by Shuffle, the Customer may terminate this agreement and payment obligations, not without paying for any services already provided.
+Following the initial term, the Customer may terminate this Agreement by giving not less than sixty (60) days' prior written notice to terminate this Agreement.

 2. Termination for Cause.
 Either party may terminate this Agreement or any Customer Order if the other party: (i) fails to cure any material breach (including, without limitation, Customer's failure to pay the Fees) of this Agreement within thirty (30) days after written notice of such breach; (ii) ceases operation without a successor; or (iii) seeks protection under any bankruptcy, receivership, trust deed, creditors arrangement, composition or comparable proceeding, or if any such proceeding is instituted against such party (and not dismissed within sixty (60) days thereafter).

 3. Effects of Termination.
 Upon termination of this Agreement, Shuffle shall discontinue Customer’s access to the System and Customer shall cease all use of the System and delete, destroy, or return all copies of the Documentation in its possession or control.
 The following provisions will survive termination or expiration of this Agreement: (a) any obligation of Customer to pay the Fees (unless the termination is by Customer for cause); (b) Sections: IP & Feedback, Confidential Information, Warranty Disclaimers, Indemnification, Limitation of Liability and Publicity; and (c) any other provision of this Agreement that must survive to fulfill its essential purpose.
 Data about the customer will be kept by Shuffle for one (1) year after termination.
 We do further offer instant permanent data removal upon request.

+## Other Conditions

+1. Any information exchanged with the Customer will be subject to a mutual confidentiality agreement.

+2. All intellectual property and documents obtained from the Customer will remain the sole property of the Customer.
+All documents obtained by the Customer from Shuffle will remain the property of Shuffle.
+Further rights may be applicable as per a mutual NDA.

+3. The software license for Shuffle will terminate when the agreement terminates.
+Access to materials provided by Shuffle will remain accessible, unless otherwise explicitly specified.

+4. Payment structure will be via Credit Card or Wire transfer, Monthly or Yearly subscription based.
+In the case of cancellation, you will retain access to all provided features for the extent of your subscription, and we do not do refunds if not explicitly specified.

+5. The Customer shall not disclose the pricing to any third party without prior written consent, except as required by law.

+6. Shuffle retains all intellectual property rights to the software we provide.

+7. Shuffle may display the Customer’s name or logo for showcase purposes.

+8. The agreement or subscription will automatically renew for successive periods of 1 year each (or 1 month each as per the subscription chosen), unless either party gives written termination notice to the other at least 60 days prior to the date of expiration.
+This automatic renewal will continue until either party provides termination notice, at which point the agreement will terminate at the end of the then-current term.

+9. Any work requested outside of or resulting from this project will be subject to a separate evaluation, analysis, and invoicing.

+10. In the event of any dispute, controversy, or claim arising out of or relating to this terms of service, or the breach, termination, or invalidity thereof, the parties agree to first attempt to resolve the dispute amicably through mediation.
+The mediation shall be conducted in accordance with the rules of The American Arbitration Association.
+If the dispute is not resolved within 30 days from the commencement of mediation, either party may initiate binding arbitration or pursue other available legal remedies.

+11. We have further terms for the Shuffle cloud platform available at https://shuffler.io/docs/terms_of_service.

+12. We collect and process data according to https://shuffler.io/docs/privacy_policy.

+13. This Agreement constitutes the entire agreement of the parties with regard to the subject matter hereof, and supersedes all previous written or oral representations, agreements and understandings between the parties, whether expressed or implied.

 ## Miscellaneous
 1. Independent Contractors.
 The parties are independent contractors and will so represent themselves in all regards.
 Neither party is the agent of the other, and neither may make commitments on the other’s behalf.
 The parties agree that no Shuffle employee or contractor will be an employee of Customer.